arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ### The Big Tank (BT) Code

 The Opta™ in charge of the Big Tank has a similar structure to the Small Tank's Opta™, such as Arduino Cloud generated code during the configuration.
-We will focus on the main tasks that the Big Tank is in charge of and specializes in as a Client.
+We will focus on the primary responsibilities that the Big Tank specializes in as a Client.

 The Big Tank Opta™ code has two main tasks: controlling the stop of the system operation and controlling the attached pump.
-The `BT_System_Off()` is triggered if the minimum level flag is turned off, which will halt the Pump and send the valve off command for Small Tank's Opta™.
-This sets an emergency stop on the system.
-The `BT_Pump_CTRL()` will send the valve off request whenever Big Tank's maximum level is reached and activate the pump to avoid reservoir overfill.
+The `BT_System_Off()` is triggered if the minimum level flag is false, which will halt the pump and send the valve off command for Small Tank's Opta™.
+Thus system emergency stop is prompted.
+The `BT_Pump_CTRL()` will send the valve off request whenever Big Tank's capacity reaches the maximum level and activate the pump to avoid reservoir overfill.

 ```arduino
 /**